ProjectEvergreen/greenwood/www/pages/docs/data.md

 }
 ```

-To assist with this, Greenwood provides all your content as data, accessible from a single _graph.json_ file that you can simply [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) RESTfully or, if you install our [plugin for GraphQL](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-graphql), you can use a GraphQL interfact to make all this a reality! 💯
+To assist with this, Greenwood provides all your content as data, accessible from a single _graph.json_ file that you can simply [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) RESTfully or, if you install our [plugin for GraphQL](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-graphql), you can use a GraphQL from your client side code instead! 💯

 ### Internal Sources